FluxML/Flux.jl/docs/src/data/image_layouts.md

 has competitive performance.
 Thus for quite a long time in the future, we have to live with the ambiguous `Array{Float32, 4}` layout.

-> Disclamer: I know there are many tricks in CUDA kernel programming to reduce the data transferring
+!!! warning Disclaimer
-> waiting time and to increase the concurrency, but I'm not a CUDA expert and I don't know how those
+    There are many tricks in CUDA kernel programming to reduce the data transferring waiting time and to increase the concurrency.
+These techniques can affect your data format (e.g. whether to use `Vector{Array{Float32, 3}}` or `Array{Float32, 4}`).
-> tricks apply to `Vector{Array{Float32, 3}}` and `Array{Float32, 4}` layouts.
+    This tutorial does not cover these tricks, so the recommendations above may change when working with a GPU.

 ## References